josuebecerra7/ISR/README.md

 # Intelligent Systems & Robotics
-Robot Operating System (ROS) project
+## Robot Operating System (ROS) project
 Josue Becerra Rico

+### Description
-Description: A description of your project follows.
+A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.

-Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+### Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+make links

-Installation: Installation is the next section in an effective README.
+### Installation: Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.
 Folder description:
 -Instructions: Files explaining the project overview
 -catkin_ws: rospy files